aolofsson/oh/src/pic/README.md

 ## Introduction

-A programmable interrupt controller supporting up to 32 indepenent interrupts.
+A programmable interrupt controller supporting up to 32 nested interrupts.
+Each interrupt line is tied to an individual 32 bit entry in an interrupt vector table at address 0x0.

 ## Examples
 ```c